Pediatric Orthopedic Surgeons treating Hyperextension of the Knee

 If your child has a serious sprain, he or she could require ligament repair surgery, during which a tendon from another part of the knee or hamstring is removed and utilized to replace the injured ligament.
 Your child might have to perform physiotherapy exercises as he or she recovers from this operation to improve the leg muscles.
 To increase joint stability your child can also put on a knee brace.
 Over 80% of the time, ACL surgery completely recovers knee functioning.
 If the initial procedure fails, our doctor could advise further ligament procedures.

 The outcomes of further procedures, however, may be worse in the long run and more challenging.
 Overall, this operation may leave some edema and soreness.
 This may be the case if the knee hyperextension and any other knee injuries, such as a cartilage rupture, occurred simultaneously.
 In some circumstances, improved knee joint mobility following surgery might provide positive effects.
-This is due to the fact that the tendon utilized to repair the damaged ligament will eventually extend.
+This is because the tendon utilized to repair the damaged ligament will eventually extend.
 A minor possibility of infection, long-term knee stiffness, and leg blood clots exist after surgery.
 Meanwhile, even small knee injuries might raise the risk of suffering another knee injury later on.
 You and your child can take part in injury prevention initiatives to reduce this risk.

 Recovery Time after Surgery for Hyperextension of the Knee

-Recovery from mild to moderate sprains due to hyperextension takes 2 to 4 weeks.
-During this time, it is important to limit activities that can put additional strain on the knee and keep swelling and pain under control.
 Surgical reconstruction of damaged ligaments often results in complete recovery and restoration of function.
 Considered the gold standard for ACL injuries, recovery often takes a long time, six months or more.
 Physiotherapy is necessary to increase strength and return the knee and surrounding muscles to their pre-injury state, which can help reduce recovery time.

 Takeaway